 Once we understood how they were using it, we could let our clients know how they could be getting more out of it –

 “Oh, I see you’re using it for PTA meetings.
 That’s great!
 How’s that working for you? …I’m glad!
 I wanted to ask – are you it for board meetings and parent-teacher conferences as well?
-Because I’d be happy to show you how to do that, and I know a lot of our other customers in education are having a lot of success using it that way.
+I’d be happy to show you how to do that, and I know a lot of our other customers in education are having a lot of success using it that way.
 Have you ever thought of using it that way?”

 This does a few things:

 - Ignites a little competition.
 No one likes to hear that others in their industry are doing something they are not.
 It makes them feel behind.
-(The only reason this doesn’t make me feel icky is because it ends up giving them more for their initial investment.)
+(The only reason this doesn’t make me feel icky is that it ends up giving them more for their initial investment.)

 - Increases use cases and frequency of use (adoption, stickiness)